dlion/domenicoluciani/_posts/2025-11-03-you-are-doing-your-team-retrospective-wrong.md

 ### Celebration!! 🥳

-DDid your team achieve something, or do you want to say thank you to a specific person that helped you out? (*making it in public is better 😉*)
+Did your team achieve something, or do you want to say thank you to a specific person that helped you out? (*making it in public is better 😉*)

 ### Reflection 🙅